 Maybe a change of scenery will help.

 The West Virginia Miners closed out their season-opening homestand Tuesday with an 11-7 loss to Champion City.
-They will travel to Springfield, Ohio, this morning to face the Kings for the start their first road trip of the season.
+They will travel to Springfield, Ohio, this morning to face the Kings for the start of their first road trip of the season.

 Kings catcher Bo Seccombe hit for the cycle and finished 4-for-5.
 His home run was a grand slam in the fifth that put Champion City ahead 8-1.